haochenmiao/Portfolio/README.md

 This is the starting point of my journey to ML related projects.
-I will include projects that applies to the field of data science, data analytics, data engineer and AI
+I will include projects that applies to the field of data science, data analytics, data engineering and AI.
+The goal is for employers to easily navigate through my github page.